The Final Girls: Critical response

 The Final Girls received positive reviews from film critics.
-On Rotten Tomatoes it has a 74% approval rating based on reviews from 70 critics, with an average rating of 6.29/10.
+On Rotten Tomatoes it has a 76% approval rating based on reviews from 78 critics, with an average rating of 6.30/10.
 The site's critical consensus reads, "The Final Girls offers an affectionate nod to slasher tropes while adding a surprising layer of genuine emotion to go with the meta amusement."
 On Metacritic, the film holds a rating of 59 out of 100, based on 13 critics, indicating "mixed or average reviews".

 Dennis Harvey of Variety gave a positive review, writing, "Though not quite as inspired or consistent as the similarly self-mocking likes of The Cabin in the Woods, Tucker & Dale vs. Evil or the first two Scream pics, this is good fun that should delight genre fans."
 Justin Lowe of The Hollywood Reporter wrote, "Genre enthusiasts will get a kick out of Todd Strauss-Schulson's creative homage to classic slasher movies, which respects familiar horror conventions while introducing a sly contemporary perspective."

 Laura Kern of Film Comment called the film a "sharp, wickedly funny, and unexpectedly heartfelt homage" to slasher films, adding, "It's a gimmicky premise, perhaps, but a highly effective one.
 No mere meta-exercise, the film innovatively blends the worlds of the 1986 teens of Camp Bloodbath with the modern-day ones."
 And Sebastian Zavala, writing for Screen Anarchy, declared, "Part deconstruction of 80s slasher movies, and part emotional mother-daughter bonding drama, the film works surprisingly well considering it lacks many of the staples horror flicks such as Friday the 13th were famous for; namely, the blood and nudity."
 The film was ranked #9 on BuzzFeed's 19 Best Horror Films of 2015 list, and ranked #10 on Rolling Stone's 10 Best Horror Movies of 2015 list.

 Accolades

 Possible sequel

 In March 2015, at the South by Southwest premiere, screenwriter M.A.
 Fortin stated that there had been discussions about a potential sequel, and if a second film was to be made, the father of Max would be revealed.

 At the 2015 Toronto International Film Festival, Strauss-Schulson said that fans seeing the film in theaters and spreading the word would help convince Sony to produce a sequel.
 He later stated that the making of a sequel also depends on the box office performance of the film and its profitability to the studio.
+As of 2025, nothing has materialized.